gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Mounting a directory in RAM

-You can mount a path inside all the services containers in RAM using tmpfs.
+You can mount a path in RAM using tmpfs.
 This can speed up the time required to test if there is a lot of I/O related work, such as with databases.
-If you use the `services_tmpfs` option in the runner configuration, you c  an specify multiple paths, each with its own options.
+If you use the `tmpfs` and `services_tmpfs` options in the runner configuration, you can specify multiple paths, each with its own options.
 See the [docker reference](https://docs.docker.com/engine/reference/commandline/run/#mount-tmpfs-tmpfs) for details.
 This is an example `config.toml` to mount the data directory for the official Mysql container in RAM.

 ```
 [runners.docker]
+  # For the main container
+  [runners.docker.tmpfs]
+      "/var/lib/mysql" = "rw,noexec"

+  # For services
   [runners.docker.services_tmpfs]
       "/var/lib/mysql" = "rw,noexec"
 ```

 ## Build directory in service